thrownpigs/Elephant/README.md

 2. In-between steps 2 and 3 of CloudFormation Template Instructions

 INSTRUCTIONS:
-1. Place URLList.txt in same folder as other files
+1. Place URLList.txt in same folder as other files.
+Change current URL to generated URL
 2. Ctrl + A, Ctrl + C text from Powershell file into Powershell to bypass signing if signing is enabled (else can run directly,) then press enter
 3. HTM page named "TEST.htm" will be created on desktop and will open with results of automated test which displays the URL of the page tested, the status code, the response length (RawResponse, including tags) and the time taken in milliseconds